Housing & Supports

 Coordinated Access

 Coordinated Access ensures those with the greatest need are served first.
-Housing First is not “first come, first served.”
+Housing Support is not “first come, first served.”
 Instead, it matches people who are experiencing homelessness with the best service available to meet their needs.

 To create a simple, and streamlined process, the “No Wrong Door Approach” has been created so people seeking assistance can go to one of the multiple screening locations within the city and experience the same consistent assessment.
 This ensures people and families experiencing homelessness can access the services they need and are eligible for, without having to call or visit multiple social service programs.